Medical/Health Resources

 Information about allergies and asthma.
 You can find out the pollen and spore counts for the area in which you live or plan to travel to.

-ACPA provides important information for families, patients and professionals on topics associated with cleft or craniofacial care as well as educational materials in English and Spanish, scholarship information and more.
+- Important information for families, patients and professionals on topics associated with cleft or craniofacial care

 The American Speech-Language-Hearing Association (ASHA) is committed to ensuring that all people with speech, language and hearing disorders receive services to help them communicate effectively.